xFrednet/TFL5-improve-lint-list-performance/sections/04-analysis.md

 # Analysis of benchmark results

+Give hosting background IE the website is deployed using GH Pages etc...

 ## Technical problems
 * Explaining the grade C from _Mozilla Observatory_
 * This should definitely include scientific sources to make this a valid paper